ngetichchelah/R.A.S.P/README.md

 ### **1. Project Selection**

 **Problem Statement:**
-- Predict the severity of road accidents (Slight, Serious, Fatal) using environmental, human, and vehicle-related factors. (from road, weather, driver, and vehicle features.)
+- Predict the severity of road accidents (Slight, Serious/Fatal) using environmental, human, and vehicle-related factors. (from road, weather, driver, and vehicle features.)

 **Why chosen:**